Economic history of Spain: Colonization and development of institutions

-Despite the fact that the Spanish economy in this period had obtained cheap inputs from the colonization process which provided different advantages, it had not led to sustainable economic growth.
-At the first steps flows of capital and investment unions between nobles and successful merchants provide a development of Spanish cities.
-However due to current laws of the 16th century the Crown had a right for 20% of capital earned from the colonization process.
-Besides the tax burden we also have to highlight that colonial trade itself was mostly indirectly monopolized by the crown in Spain.
-In some sense this prevented the effective investment process, especially because overtime state participation had started to increase in order to meet rising expansion costs.
-Moreover because of such allocation of the resources the process of the development of institutions and utilizing of colonization resources was blocked mostly by the crown.
-Country was moving along the path of absolutism and the crown had continued to utilize its power and increase taxes for global expansion, including unsuccessful wars.
+Despite the fact that the Spanish economy in this period had obtained cheap inputs from the colonization process which provided different advantages, it did not lead to sustainable domestic economic growth.
+In the initial stages, massive flows of capital and investment unions between nobles and successful merchants drove the development of Spanish cities.
+However, due to the fiscal laws of the 16th century, the Crown maintained a right to 20% of the capital earned from colonization (the quinto real), while colonial trade itself was mostly indirectly monopolized by the crown in Seville.
+Over time, state participation increased to meet rising expansion costs, which heavily hindered effective domestic investment.